The Faith Space

 He became afraid that if an enemy of Egypt waged war against them, the Israelites would side with the enemy against Egypt.

-Over the 16 generations, the Israelites had multiplied and were great in number.
+Over 16 generations, the Israelites had multiplied and were great in number.
 They would make a great army.

 The Pharaoh asked the chief Hebrew midwives, Shiphrah and Puah, to kill all the boy babies.
 They refused to do so because they feared God greatly.